yachty66/Homepage/projects.md

 If I can recognize a interest from other people I would like to create a application out of this idea where people can add there projects in a predefined form.
 Let me know if you are interested in something like that.

 ## Currently doing
-### Project name
-- Date started
-- Description

 ### Reading books
-- No date available.
+- N/A
-- Aiming for ~50 pages a day except Sundays.
+- Aiming for ~50 pages a day.
 [Goodreads](https://www.goodreads.com/review/list/118878574?ref=nav_mybooks).

 ### Bachelor thesis
-- No date available.
+- 01.12.2022
-- Named Entity Recognitino with Weakly Labelled Data
+- Named Entity Recognition mit schwach annotierten Daten

-### Distributed systems
-- 13.10.2022
-- Uni module

 ### Component based development
 - 13.10.2022
 - Uni module

-### Project management
+- ## Myers Briggs Open Source
+- 23.02.2023
+- Reverse engineering MyersBriggs personality type test

-- 13.10.2022
+- ## Homepage

-- Uni module
+- 28.02.2023

-### Max's Book
-- 29.08.2022
+- My personal homepage.
-- Personal hompage in one markdown file in a book format.
-Serves as project overview.
-The theory is that probabilities to finish a project increase if the project is written down.

 ## Finished